Supplemental Nutrition Assistance Programs at the Farmers Markets in Chelsea

 The Supplemental Nutrition Assistance Program (SNAP), also known as the Bridge Card, is the nation’s largest nutritional assistance program and the cornerstone of the Federal Government efforts to alleviate hunger.
 At farmers markets, SNAP benefits are accessed via and Electronic Benefit Transfer (EBT).
 Customers swipe their Bridge Card at the point of sale machine, and receive tokens to purchase from farmers.

-At the market in Chelsea, visit our welcome booth and see Ashley to receive tokens or ask for any additional information you may need.
+At the market in Chelsea, visit our welcome booth to receive tokens or ask for any additional information you may need.
 Simply swipe your card, get your tokens and use your tokens to buy fresh food including fruits, vegetables, meats, cheese, bread, eggs and plants to grow vegetables in your garden.
 Tokens may not be used to purchase hot food products.

 How do I sign up for SNAP/EBT?